An Overview of Torts

 A Case Study: Auto Accidents

-As the most common type of personal injury case, an auto accident serves as a good example of how a personal injury case might typically proceed:
+As the most common type of personal injury case our Oklahoma City attorneys see, an auto accident serves as a good example of how a personal injury case might typically proceed:

 - You are injured by a driver who ran a traffic light.